dcunited001/dcunited001.github.io/_drafts/self-psychoanalysis.md

 - it is trivial to determine if someone's behavior/reactions/tactics/objectives are tightly-coupled to one's own. (behavior/reactions/tactics/objectives)

 - a perfect storm is a random occurance ...
 IN NATURE!
 A perfect storm in mental health treatment IS NOT A RANDOM OCCURANCE.
 There is simply too much human involvement from so many angles.
   - One must assume it cannot be chance.

+###

+- similarity to solving sudoku puzzles: have to evaluate paths without being sure of the coherence of their truth values
+  - i.e. there are no simple tactics where one can be sure that one move advances the solution
+- similarity to the Bell distribution
+  - also Hardy distribution
+  - refer to the Simon Institute lectures
+- liar's paradoxes, etc.

 ### true change springs from the intention of change